praveentech21/srkr_Grivence/README.md

 I just want to make this as a page of my college exsisting website so I am not creating a floder i am creating files of sepereta pages I dont want to add all the assests to ths floder I just want to use the exsiting my college website page and after that I will give this pages here shiva

+Directly uplode this files to the root directory (Where index is avabile this pages will work)

+No assests are uplodes to this repo

+import the sql files to exsisting sql then SRKR Grivence project Done SHIVA